radzionc/radzionkit/README.md

 - Create a new NextJS app by following [these instructions](#adding-a-next.js-app-to-reactkit-monorepo).

-3. **Customize Your Project**: Search for all instances of `reactkit` in your codebase and replace them with your project's name.
+3. **Customize Your Project**: Search for all instances of `reactkit` & `ReactKit` in your codebase and replace them with your project's name.
 This step ensures that your project is uniquely yours.

+4. **Run your app**: Run `yarn` in the root of the monorepo to install all dependencies.
+Then, go to the app folder and run `yarn dev` to start your app.

 ## Integrating ReactKit UI & Utils Packages